Theological Positions of our Church

 F. Exercising Christian care and watchfulness over one another;

-G. Being thoughtful and courteous to one another; slow to take offense, always ready for reconciliation so the church can be a refuge and place of peace;
+G. Being thoughtful and courteous to one another – slow to take offense, always ready for reconciliation so the church can be a refuge and people of peace;

-H. To guard the spiritual and Scriptural purity, peace, and prosperity of the Church;
+H. Guarding the spiritual and Scriptural purity, peace, and prosperity of the Church;

-J. Walking purposefully in the world, honest and faithful in engagements, exemplary in conduct, denying ungodliness and worldly lust;
+J. Walking purposefully in the world, being honest and faithful in engagements, and exemplary in conduct, denying ungodliness and worldly lust;

-K. Praying earnestly and encouraging others to the acceptance of Jesus Christ as Lord and Savior;
+K. Praying earnestly and encouragingly for others to accept Jesus Christ as Lord and Savior;

 L. Loving and praying for all believers in the Lord Jesus Christ, as well as unbelievers;